What Is Tower Running?

 Why Do a Tower Run?

 Many runners participate in tower runs in an effort to raise money and awareness for worthy causes.
-Organizations such as the Cystic Fibrosis Foundation, American Lung Association, Leukemia & Lymphoma Society, and others organize tower runs.
+Organisations such as the Cystic Fibrosis Foundation, American Lung Association, Leukemia & Lymphoma Society and others organise tower runs.
 Athletes of all levels participate, and many form fundraising and training teams.

-The best way to train for a tower run is (not surprisingly) to run or walk the stairs.
-So, the first step in your training program will be to find a good set of stairs where you can complete workouts.
-Apartments buildings and office towers are great options.
-If you don’t have access to one of those buildings, consider finding a football field at a high school or college near your home and train on the bleacher stairs.
+The best way to train for a tower run is (not surprisingly) to run or walk up the stairs.
+So, the first step in your training programme will be to find a good set of stairs where you can complete workouts.
+Apartment buildings and office towers are great options.
+If you don't have access to one of those buildings, consider finding a football pitch at a secondary school or university near your home and train on the stands.

 You won't want to start your training by hitting the stairs hard, especially if you are a beginner.
 Start slowly and increase gradually.
 Runners can insert stair climbing into their training routine instead of hill climbing.
 So they might run the stairs once or twice a week at a volume and intensity that is challenging but not overwhelming.

-When Sproule is training for a race, he tailors his program to the specific climb event.
-Some tower events are very short (taking less than five minutes to finish) while some take slightly longer.
+When Sproule is training for a race, he tailors his programme to the specific climb event.
+Some tower events are very short (taking less than five minutes to finish), while some take slightly longer.
 For the ESBRU, he trains on stairs twice a week with a goal of doing short, high-speed intervals.
-For example, he might repeat segments climbing 10 stories 10 times and repeat the sequence several times for a total workout volume of 200–300 total stories.
+For example, he might repeat segments climbing 10 storeys 10 times and repeat the sequence several times for a total workout volume of 200–300 storeys.

 Get ready for race day by preparing yourself with these tips: